taliu02/taliu02/README.md

 Hi there 👋

-My name is Tawfiq and I'm a junior at Georgia Institute of Technology studying computer science.
+My name is Tawfiq and I'm a junior at the Georgia Institute of Technology studying computer science.

 Checkout my website at tawfiqaliu.com.